dongskyler/vaniquery/README.md

 ## Description

-This command line interface (CLI) app helps you convert jQuery selectors to vanilla JavaScript.
+This command line interface (CLI) app helps you convert jQuery to vanilla JavaScript.

 Once upon a time (since 2006), jQuery offers great convenience to JavaScript developers.
 However, 14 years later, vanilla JavaScript can do much more.
 More often than you think, you don't always need jQuery.
 Removing jQuery dependency means your web app can run faster and be loaded faster.
 It also makes it easier when you migrate your existing web app to more modern libraries or frameworks, such as React/Redux.

 ---